-March 21 is World Down Syndrome Day, a time to celebrate the lives of people with Down syndrome and reflect on the freedoms and opportunities available to them.
-The cleverly designated date — 3/21 — denotes something unique to people with Down syndrome: three copies of chromosome 21 instead of the usual two.
+October is Down Syndrome Awareness month, a time to celebrate the lives of people with Down syndrome and reflect on the freedoms and opportunities available to them.

 It’s common for parents of babies with Down syndrome to experience shock, sadness and fear over the unknowns of raising a child who has intellectual and developmental disabilities.
 Serious health problems can add to the panic; about half of all children born with Down syndrome have heart defects.
-But in honor of World Down Syndrome Day, veteran parents have a reassuring message for new moms and dads out there:
+But veteran parents have a reassuring message for new moms and dads out there:

 It gets better.
 So, so much better.